TDM Parameters — Parameters Coupling — Implementation Guidelines

 • Address table — the customer_id, address_id, and state fields are exported.

-• The exported tables are used for the following:
+• The exported tables are used for:

 TDM_PARAMS_DISTINCT_VALUES